-On univariable analysis there is a statistically significant relationship between time of fracture and being allocated to fluct etire, being female, older aged and requiring assistance with ADL prior to stroke, previous ischaem z stroke (TIA), previous bone fracture, not able to walk at the time of stroke and lower probability of being alloc, independent at 6 months.
-BP lowering drugs and 'any drug of interest' had a univariable p value of < 1 so they were also included in our multivariable model (table 3).
+On univariable analysis there is a statistically significant relationship between time of fracture and being allocated to flur, etir a, being female, older aged and requiring assistance with ADL prior to stroke, previous ischaem as the condition of the conditio

-After the sequential removal of the lease significant or variables, a model with only those variables which remain statistically significant at the 5% is variables.
-This contained only sex, older age, previous fracture, able to walk at time of stroke and randomised treatment (fluoxetine) (table 4).
-After sequential removal of the least significant variables from the model, the final model contained only sex, older age, previous fracture and randomise it ratment (fluoxetine).
+After the sequential removal of the least significant at the 5% Lev is variables, a model with only those variables which remain statistically significant at the 5% Lev is variables.
+This contained only sex, older age, previous fracture, able to walk at time of stroke an irraid inised treatment (fluoxetine) (table 4).
+After sequential removal of the least significant variables from the model, the final model contained only sex, older age, previous fracture and randomise it reatment (fluoxetine).